-For children who are two, and not yet three at the start of the school year
+For children who are 2.0-3.4 at the start of the school year

-Two-year-olds crave independence and are curious to explore the world around them.
-Our Twos Class offers a gentle introduction to the group experience by providing a nurturing, responsive environment that supports each child.
+Two- and three-year-olds crave independence and are curious to explore the world around them.
+Our Twos-Threes Class offers a gentle introduction to the group experience by providing a nurturing, responsive environment that supports each child.
 The classroom, materials, and explorations are tailored to each child’s interests and developmental stage.
 Teachers meet weekly to discuss their observations of the children and develop curricula from there.
 For the teachers, the beginning of the year is devoted to getting to know the children, and establishing our routines based on the children’s rhythms and needs.
 For the children, this time is spent learning about their new classroom, classmates and teachers, and of course, working on the big task of separating.
 Our separation philosophy focuses on a gradual, child-centered, individualistic approach to separating from a parent or caregiver and attaching to a teacher or even looking forward to seeing a friend.

 As the teachers get to know the themes and ideas the children are interested in, we facilitate experiences designed to harness their curiosity and expand the children’s thinking.
 In a day the children may build, paint, climb, dance, cook, sing, listen, and laugh.
 The class spends some of each school day outside in the yard exploring the natural elements, and regularly visiting and working in the year-round school garden.
 Children touch the soil, look for bugs, care for the plants, and harvest new foods to taste.
 Then, during snack and cooking projects the children learn what food scraps can be fed to the class worms as an introduction to composting.
 A supportive environment is at the heart of our class, and it is our goal to help children feel confident and enjoy their first school experience.

 It is important to us to bring families into our learning.
 Teachers post regularly on a class blog, which parents may access at any time, to read about their children’s lives at school and post feedback and ideas.
 Parents are encouraged to join us at school to contribute to special projects.